ajoshiusc/deface_mri/README.md

 ## Performs defacing of brain MRI for anonymization

-This code performs defacing of brain mri by first applying rigid registration and then deforming the mask from BCI-DNI brain
+This code performs defacing of brain mri by first applying rigid registration and then deforming the mask from BCI-DNI brain.
+To use the code open main_deface_mri.m in MATLAB and follow the instructions.

 ### INPUT:
  This following code expects that the _subject_.mask.nii.ga and